Rachel Erickson: Career

 The new Team Carey found success in just their second event together, going undefeated to claim the Craven SPORTS Services Curling Classic tour event title.
 They then made the semifinals of the 2021 Curlers Corner Autumn Gold Curling Classic where they were eliminated by Tabitha Peterson.
 At the event, however, they were able to defeat the likes of Rachel Homan, Jennifer Jones and Jamie Sinclair en route to the semifinals.
 They also qualified for the playoffs at the Boundary Ford Curling Classic, SaskTour Women's Moose Jaw, Red Deer Curling Classic and the DeKalb Superspiel, however, were not able to reach the final in any of the four events.
 Their next event was the 2022 Saskatchewan Scotties Tournament of Hearts, which they entered as the top ranked team.
 Team Carey qualified through the A-side of the tournament with a perfect 3–0 record.
 This earned them a spot in the 1 vs. 2 page playoff game where they defeated Penny Barker.
 In the final, they once again faced the Barker rink.
 This time, Team Barker would win the match 7–5, despite Team Carey beating them in both the A Final and 1 vs. 2 page playoff game.
 Despite this, they still qualified for the 2022 Scotties Tournament of Hearts as Wild Card #2 after Curling Canada used the same format from the 2021 event.
 At the championship, the team finished with a 4–4 round robin record, not advancing to the playoff round.
 Team Carey wrapped up their season at the 2022 Players' Championship where they missed the playoffs.

 On April 3, 2022, the team announced that they would be disbanding at the end of the 2021–22 season.
 Erickson, Carey and Campbell later announced that they would be staying together and adding Liz Fyfe to the team for the 2022–23 season.

 Personal life

 Erickson was an Agronomy student at the University of Saskatchewan.
-She currently works as an agronomist with Advantage Co-op and lives in Maryfield, Saskatchewan.
+She currently works as an agronomist with Erickson Farms and lives in Maryfield, Saskatchewan.
+She is engaged to Jett Big Eagle.